ramirez-tf2/Sigmod/README.md

 # Build Instructions
 *(Note: These instructions are intended for **Debian/Ubuntu/Linux Mint**.)*

-1. Clone this repository or download a zip of it and extract it.
+1. Clone this repository (either by git or by downloading the zip).

 2. Navigate to this repository's folder on a bash shell and run the following commands: